 30 health workers punished for sex misconduct in last year

 LANSING, Mich.
-(AP) — A newspaper investigation has found that 30 health care professionals were disciplined by Michigan licensing boards for sexual assault or misconduct in the last year.
+(AP) — Michigan licensing boards disciplined 30 health care professionals for sexual assault or misconduct in the last year, according to a newspaper investigation.

-The Lansing State Journal reports that the Michigan Department of Licensing and Regulatory Affairs received 238 allegations of sexual misconduct by health professionals between 2011 and 2016.
+The Michigan Department of Licensing and Regulatory Affairs received 238 allegations of sexual misconduct by health professionals between 2011 and 2016, the Lansing State Journal reported.

 In the 30 disciplinary cases between May 2017 and May 2018, 17 are known to involve patients or clients.

 One of the offenders was ex-sports doctor Larry Nassar , who sexually abused hundreds of girls and women while employed at Michigan State University.
-Other offenders include a massage therapist who inappropriately touched multiple clients and an athletic trainer who assaulted high school students.
+Other offenders include a massage therapist who inappropriately touched multiple clients, an athletic trainer who assaulted high school students and an occupational therapist who attempted to grope a patient with a traumatic brain injury, according to the newspaper's investigation.

-Dr. Meg Edison is a Grand Rapids-area pediatrician.
-She says it's not just a Michigan problem but a widespread and systemic issue.

 Information from: Lansing State Journal, http://www.lansingstatejournal.com